spirit-warrior/ammas-tour-2024/README.md

 - Thickness - 1 inch
 - Length - 14 inches
 - Height - needs to be decided
 - Quantity needed - 4?
-2? they come in sets? one for each side? not clear
+2? they come in sets, one for each side?
+Do they want 2 sets, 4 cushions? not clear

 Vertical Side Cushion B

 - Thickness - 2 inch
 - Length - 14 inches
 - Height - needs to be decided
-- Quantity needed - Probably 2? one for each side? not clear
+- Quantity needed - 2 cushions? or 2 sets?
+Probably 1 set of 2 cushions, one for each side? not clear

 Cushion should be like the one sitting on the arm rest in this image except L-shaped